Tanzaniav0825/Capstone-Project-Polygenc-Scores/README.md

-# Polygenic Risk Score ML Project 🧬
+# Polygenic Risk Score Prediction Using Machine Learning 🧬

+Tanzania Vernon
 This project uses machine learning to simulate and optimize Polygenic Risk Scores (PRS) using data from the 1000 Genomes Project.

 ## Key Features